 The moral of the story is, I stole special Halloween bagged lunches as a child….And now back to our program.

 This isn’t so simple a case as bullies being bullies, however, because it ties into their new common theme of growing up and changing.
-When the gang talks about all the fun things they do on Halloween, Spinelli explains that the magic has been drained of it, no matter what Lawson told her.
+When the gang talks about all the fun things they do on Halloween, Spinelli explains that the magic has been drained from it, no matter what Lawson told her.
 She truly believes she’s outgrown it.

 The other kids aren’t so quick to believe her, though, and set off trick-or-treating.
 While they start off in strong spirits, they quickly start having the magic of Halloween lifted away from them as well.